Arnav-Menon/Hoopalytics/README.md

 1. Download and install PostgreSQL from https://www.postgresql.org/download/
 2. Ensure PostgreSQL is running, and in a terminal run
     ```
-    createuser okcapplicant --createdb;
+    createuser hooper --createdb;
-    createdb okc;
+    createdb hoops;
     ```
-3. connect to the okc database to grant permissions `psql okc`
+3. connect to the hoops database to grant permissions `psql hoops`
     ```
     create schema app;
-    alter user okcapplicant with password 'thunder';
+    alter user hooper with password 'basketball';
-    grant all on schema app to okcapplicant;
+    grant all on schema app to hooper;
     ```